risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 Also, the RFC do not associate with those node-level config such as `exchange_initial_permits`

-These are just some example configs that **must not** including in the framework, there still are some vague config need to be discussed case by case, which mainly depends on if it is needed to be different between different streaming jobs, such as `chunk_size` and `connector_message_buffer_size`.
+These are just some example configs that **must not** including in the framework, there still are some vague config need to be discussed case by case, which mainly depends on if it is needed to be different between different streaming jobs, such as `chunk_size`(If it is meaningful to have different chunk_size for each actors) and `connector_message_buffer_size`(It looks more like a configuration per source?).

 ## Unified streaming job configs